FCOO/modernizr-mediaquery/README.md

 	//Adjust default options (optional)
 	$html-font-size		: 16px;
 	$create-FOR-NO		: true;  //When true the display-classes for show-for-no-NAME / hide-for-no-NAME is also created. show-for-NAME and hide-for-NAME is always created
-	$create-FIRST-up	: false; //When true the media query FIRST-up (allway display) and no-FIRST-up (allways hidden) are created
+	$create-FIRST-up	: false; //When true the media query FIRST-up (always display) and no-FIRST-up (always hidden) are created
-	$create-LAST-down	: false; //When true the media query LAST-down (allway display) and no-LAST-down (allways hidden) are created
+	$create-LAST-down	: false; //When true the media query LAST-down (always display) and no-LAST-down (always hidden) are created

 	//Adjust default breatpoints (optional)